New Summer Courses Available

-The College of Wooster is pleased to announce a new, fully remote, six-week Summer Session for 2021.
+The College of Wooster is pleased to announce new fully-remote Summer Sessions for 2022.
 We are offering ten courses, all of which meet requirements that count toward graduation.
 All courses will be taught remotely, using a combination of synchronous and asynchronous modes of learning.
 Some class schedules will be flexible, to allow for your work schedule and/or different time zones.
 All classes will earn a full Wooster credit (1.000), so there is no need to worry about the paperwork or costs of transferring credits in from other institutions.
-Classes begin on May 24 and end on July 2, giving you plenty of time to relax before the fall semester begins.
+Classes last for 4 or 6 weeks, giving you plenty of time to relax before the fall semester begins.
 Best of all, you will be working with Wooster faculty and other Wooster students on courses directly related to your Wooster curriculum requirements.
 If you need to take a class this summer, why not make it a Wooster class?

-For more information, please contact Prof. Hettinger, Director of the Wooster Summer Session: email@example.com.
+For more information, please contact Prof. Hettinger, Director of the Wooster Summer Sessions: email@example.com.

 Choose from these 10 Courses: